Belkasoft CTF 6: Write-up

 PermissionError: [WinError 32] The process cannot access the file because it is being used by another process: 'C:/Users/phorger/Documents/de...

 3. Review the Windows' image in the File System viewer.
-What could match that "de..." file in that C:\Users\phorger\Documents?
-It appears to be desktop.ini
+What can match that "de..." file in that C:\Users\phorger\Documents?
+Looks like desktop.ini

 4. Hm... ini file.
-Now, pay attention to the dialogue between your hero and his Chief.
-Typically, almost meaningless, this time they provide a good hint!
-Your hero says, "The file might be drifting in an undercurrent, hidden from plain sight."
+Now, pay attention to the dialog between your hero and his Chief.
+Typically almost meaningless, this time they have a good hint!
+Your hero says "The file might be drifting in an undercurrent, hidden from plain sight."

-5. Undercurrent, current, stream... he hints at an alternate data stream!
+5. Undercurrent, current, stream... he gives a hint about alternate data stream!

-6. Click on the desktop.ini and notice that Belkasoft reveals an Alternate Data Stream named vault.vhdx
+6. Click on the desktop.ini and notice that Belkasoft shows an Alternate Data Stream called vault.vhdx

 Flag